Car-Free To Become Carefree In Helsinki

 A tram in the Helsinki winter.
 City Planners predict that current roadways and subways will not be able to support Helsinki’s growing population unless a smart phone-based mobility service is implemented to make better use of resources.
 (Photo: Niklas Sjöblom/City of Helsinki Tourist & Convention Bureau)

 Finland’s capital of Helsinki is growing fast and the city’s current transportation system is overstretched and short of money.
-Helsinki’s Director of Transport and Traffic Planning Ville Lehmuskoski tells host Steve Curwood about the city’s novel “mobility as a service” model and how investing in shared modes of transit based on need will save money, reduce traffic congestion, and improve travel comfort and convenience.
+Helsinki’s Director of Transport and Traffic Planning Ville Lehmuskoski tells host Steve Curwood about the city’s novel “mobility as a service” model and how investing in shared modes of transit based on needs will save money, reduce traffic congestion, and improve travel comfort and convenience.

 CURWOOD: Helsinki is growing fast, and city planners trying to prepare for that growth, realized they needed a better way for people to move around.
 The public transit system in Finland’s capital city is already overcrowded, and there isn’t the money to keep investing in new roads and highways.
 So, they turned to the novel idea of treating mobility as a service, and using a mix of all modes of transport that would take the job of figuring out how to get from point A to point B out of users’ hands.
 Ville Lehmuskoski is the Director of Transport and Traffic Planning for Helsinki, and he joins us now from a park bench in the city to talk about the plans.
 Welcome to Living on Earth.